jbx-protocol/juice-buyback/README.md

  - This delegate is, for now, only compatible with ETH as terminal token.
  - This delegate relies on the liquidity available in an Uniswap V3.
 If LP migrate to a new pool or another DEX, this delegate would need to be redeployed.
  - A low liquidity might, if the max slippage isn't set properly, lead to an actual amount of token received lower than expected.

+## Future work
+- Non-18 decimals token should use a non fixed decimals (ln167, ln199, ln284 - `_data.amount.decimals`) and the tests should then use this same decimals (or the terminal decimal for forked tests, `IJBSingleTokenPaymentTerminal(address(jbEthPaymentTerminal)).decimals()`)
+- Invariant are only partially tested (total supply hold in mint case, pool needfs additional tooling as we rely on hardcoded pool hash for create2)
+- A first version was designed to be used as a BBD for an unique project (project token, pool, etc being immutables), in order to keep the gas cost as low as possible.
+This might be resumed and further tested if a need arises.